Late Pleistocene extinctions: Second-order predation

-Support

-This has been supported by a computer model, the Pleistocene extinction model (PEM), which, using the same assumptions and values for all variables (herbivore population, herbivore recruitment rates, food needed per human, herbivore hunting rates, etc.) other than those for hunting of predators.
+The second-order predation hypothesis has been supported by a computer model, the Pleistocene extinction model (PEM), which, using the same assumptions and values for all variables (herbivore population, herbivore recruitment rates, food needed per human, herbivore hunting rates, etc.) other than those for hunting of predators.
 It compares the overkill hypothesis (predator hunting = 0) with second-order predation (predator hunting varied between 0.01 and 0.05 for different runs).
 The findings are that second-order predation is more consistent with extinction than is overkill (results graph at left).
 The Pleistocene extinction model is the only test of multiple hypotheses and is the only model to specifically test combination hypotheses by artificially introducing sufficient climate change to cause extinction.
 When overkill and climate change are combined they balance each other out.
 Climate change reduces the number of plants, overkill removes animals, therefore fewer plants are eaten.
 Second-order predation combined with climate change exacerbates the effect of climate change. (results graph at right).

-The second-order predation hypothesis is supported by the observation above that there was a massive increase in bison populations.
+The second-order predation hypothesis is further supported by the observation above that there was a massive increase in bison populations.